 Q: Which state departments or offices are overseeing the distribution of Fund payments?

-A: Below are some of the offices we’ve identified as coordinating the distribution of funds.
+A: Below are some of the offices we’ve identified as coordinating the distribution of funds, and the percent of allocations that have been spent through June 30, 2020, according to the Department of the Treasury Office of Inspector General.
 Don’t see your state in the list below?
 Again, just let us know and we’re happy to help.

 Q: How is my state handling funds and how do we submit a request?